- Email: Michael.Tomasino@lewisbrisbois.com

 - Fax: 973.577.6261

-Michael Tomasino is an associate in the Newark office of Lewis Brisbois and a member of both the General Liability and Workers’ Compensation Practices.
+Michael Tomasino is an associate in the Newark and New York offices of Lewis Brisbois and a member of both the Workers’ Compensation and General Liability Practices.
 Upon his graduation from law school, Michael joined a well-renowned workers’ compensation defense firm and vindicated the rights of insurance carriers and self-insured entities.
 Michael has appeared in every workers’ compensation court in the State of New Jersey; and has substantial experience obtaining Section 20 settlements, arguing motions for medical and temporary disability benefits, and trying cases to conclusion.
 In addition to handling “traditional claim petitions” Michael is well versed in litigating medical provider applications as well as matters involving the Second Injury Fund.

 After learning the ropes of workers’ compensation, Michael worked as an in-house trial attorney for New Jersey’s largest auto insurer.
 There, Michael managed a heavy caseload comprised of automobile, motorcycle and pedestrian accidents; and regularly litigated first-party claims arising out of uninsured/underinsured (UM/UIM) motorist coverage.
 While working in-house, Michael handled all facets of litigation -- from intake to opinion.
 He has tried a slew of jury trials to verdict with an overwhelming success rate for his clients.